 How to access Pew Research Center survey data

-There are two ways to locate and download this and any other Pew Research Center dataset.
-Each research area at the Center has a “Datasets” or “Data and Resources” section with the available data listed in reverse chronological order by when the survey was fielded:
+There are two ways to locate available datasets.
+You can go to this page and click on the research area in which you are interested.
+Or you can go to the research area’s page on the Center’s website, where you will find a “Datasets” or “Data and Resources” section with the available data listed in reverse chronological order by when the survey was fielded.

 To download a particular dataset, click the “Download” button.
 You will be asked to fill out a short information sheet, which helps us better understand who is using our data.
 It also allows us to notify users if there is any update or change to the data.

-The Center makes the data available for most of its reports.
-If a dataset is available, you will see an icon on the right hand side of the page and a label indicating that it is available for downloading:
+If you are reading a report and a dataset is available for that study, you will see an icon on the upper right hand side of the page and a label indicating that it is available for downloading:

 It is important to note that researchers who want to use Pew Research Center data files need to have experience working with these types of datasets, as well as statistical software such as SPSS, SAS, STATA or R. Most of our files are provided as SPSS .sav files, which can be converted for use with other types of statistical software.
 A few of our older files are provided as ASCII text files with a fixed layout.
 These can be read into any appropriate software.